MercierCharles/MercierCharles.github.io/research.md

 What does this tell us in terms of our new app?

-When adjusting our algorithm we want to ensure that users active in clusters such as 12 and 2 tend to see other communities more often since they are more likely to exhibit negativey in a healthier way.
+When adjusting our algorithm we want to ensure that users active in clusters such as 12 and 2 tend to see other communities more often since they are more likely to exhibit negativity in a healthier way.

 On the other hand, users from Clusters 7 and 1 are more likely to create comments that are angrier and more hostile.
 So like we mentioned in the previous section, it would be useful to prevent users from these communities from being shown posts from clusters they are likely to interact negatively with.